ga-dc/wdi7/feedback/midcourse-feedback-feedback.md

 - Enjoy delivering lessons more
 - Confidence and comfort in front of the room
 - Cold call more
-- move faster
+- Move faster
-- business time
+- Be less business-oriented during lesson delivery
-- deflect some questions to other instructors
+- Deflect some questions to other instructors

 ## Matt